Nagappan Padayatchi: Memorial

-In 1914 Mohandas Gandhi unveiled memorial tablet to Padayachee, as for Gandhi, they were inspirations, "like a lighted match to dry fuel".
+In 1914 Mohandas Gandhi unveiled a memorial tablet to Padayachee, as for Gandhi, they were inspirations, "like a lighted match to dry fuel".

-Struggle stalwart Walter Sisulu unveils a tombstone for Nagappan, 20 April 1997, in Gandhi Hall.
+Struggle stalwart Walter Sisulu unveiled a tombstone for Nagappan, 20 April 1997, in Gandhi Hall.
 The hall is located on the corner of Ferreira and Marshall streets in down town Johannesburg.
 It was built by the Transvaal Hindu Seva Samaj in 1939, and was used as a meeting place by the ANC and other anti-apartheid groups.